Albert Geyser: Founding of The Christian Institute of South Africa

-Unmasking Broederbond members
+Leaking of Broederbond documents

 Naudé asked Geyser for his advice because the anti-apartheid stance of the Christian Institute was increasingly at odds with his membership of the Broederbond.
 To help Geyser understand the tensions between these two loyalties Naudé provided Geyser with a number of secret Broederbond documents which included minutes of meetings and the names of members of the Broederbond.
 Unknown to Naudé, Geyser (who was a keen amateur photographer) made photostats of the documents before returning them.
 Geyser's advice was crucial in Naudé's subsequent decision to resign from the Broederbond.

 In November 1963 the English newspaper, The Sunday Times published the Broederbond documents and Naudé was initially blamed for the leak.
 In reality it was Geyser who had leaked the documents to a journalist at the newspaper.
+The disclosure was significant not simply because it revealed the identities and activities of Broederbond members, but because Geyser believed the documents demonstrated the organisation’s influence over Afrikaner church and political institutions.

 In his statement on 20 November 1963, Geyser said that he had decided to make the documents public because he wanted to frustrate the aims of the Broederbond.
 According to Geyser the documents showed without a doubt that the Broederbond was using the Church for political ends: "My immediate observation was that these people were making the Church, which is the bride of Christ, a servant girl of politics".
+The episode therefore reflected Geyser’s broader opposition to what he regarded as the subordination of the church to Afrikaner nationalist politics.

 The Broederbond reported the documents stolen and the offices of Naudé and Geyser were raided by the security police.
 The fact that the raids were not conducted through normal police operations but by the security police implied that the actions of the leaders of the Christian Institute were now regarded as a matter of national security.
 The Christian Institute continued to be a target for security police raids and attacks in the Afrikaans media.